 audience=https://api.hoxton.cloud

-On successful authentication, you will receive a HTTP 302
+On successful authentication, you will receive a HTTP 302 response with the authorization_code included as a parameter.

 HTTP/1.1 302 Found